halilkocaoz/kafka-response-log/README.md

 This endpoint path presents the following data about requests to `/api/products` in the last hour;
 * HTTP Method
 * Elapsed time to response
-* When was it requested?
+* When was it logged?

 #### Using the /health/api/products endpoint
 GET : `http://localhost:1923/health/api/products`